Facebook profit hits an all-time high, unaffected by recent scandals — so far

 The company is also in the midst of a costly hiring spree as it beefs up security to address disinformation and other forms of manipulation of its platform.
 The company plans to hire around 10,000 additional workers, including content moderators around the world, to bolster this effort.

 A recent study by the American Press Institute and The Associated Press-NORC Center for Public Affairs Research found that just 12 percent of people trusted Facebook as a news source.

-Another poll by Axios and SurveyMonkey found that Facebook’s favorability fell 28 points in the past five months — more than twice as much as that of rivals Amazon and Google.
+Another poll, by Axios and SurveyMonkey, found that Facebook’s favorability fell 28 points in the past five months — more than twice as much as that of rivals Amazon and Google.

 Last quarter, Zuckerberg touted surprising new metrics that people were spending fewer hours per day on Facebook — a consequence of the company’s new push to emphasize the quality of interactions on its platform over the popularity of content.

 Those changes have also contributed to stalled growth in some places, including a slight drop in the number of U.S. users.

 Facebook is also adapting to sweeping new privacy laws in Europe that give citizens much more say in how their data is used.
 The law slaps technology companies that break the rules with steep fines of up to 4 percent of global profits.
 Facebook is pouring resources into preparing for these changes.